PriyaranjanKS/FusionDevBlogs/_posts/2024-07-15-Copilot-Local-Files.md

 ### Step 5: Create Topics

 Now let’s go ahead and create the topics that will automatically redirect the conversation flow to appropriate topics based on the user's question.
-To do this, we will create two topics:
+To do this, we will create a topic with the below 2 documents as Knowledge Source:
-1. General Company Policy: This topic will provide the user with information about general company policies.
+1. General Company Policy: This document will provide the user with information about general company policies.
-2. Insurance Policy: This topic will provide contextual answers back to the user for insurance-related queries.
+2. Insurance Policy: This document will provide contextual answers back to the user for insurance-related queries.
 ![Step 5 Image 1](\images\02_CopilotUsingLocalFiles\6.png)

 To add the topic, we can either go with the option to create a blank topic or use Copilot to create the topic with an initial set of prepopulated conversation nodes based on the topic description that we provide.